 Learn More About Your Drug Trafficking Case: Call an Attorney

-If you have been charged with drug trafficking in Colorado -- or rather, the sale or distribution of a large amount of drugs -- you most likely will be facing a lengthy prison sentence upon conviction.
+If you've been charged with drug trafficking in Colorado -- or rather, the sale or distribution of a large amount of drugs -- you most likely will be facing a lengthy prison sentence upon conviction.
 The best way to defend yourself in court and get the best outcome possible is to work with an experienced lawyer.
-Get started today by reaching out to a Colorado criminal lawyer.
+Get started today by reaching out to a Colorado drug crime lawyer.

 Contact a qualified attorney.